mchlrc/odin-recipes/README.md

-# odin-recipes
+# my-recipes-site

-This is the first project in The Odin Project that consists of writing a recipe website.
+This is a static site for recipes.